jstarzon/Anime-GAN-Neural-network/README.md

 Work in progress...

 ## What it does
-- Load pictures
+- Load pictures dataset
 - Train model
 - Saves trained model into .h5 file
 - Saves generater pictures into a folder
 - Saves telemetry for each epoch in .csv file
+- Resume training

 You can put any pictures you want but I decided to put every anime character that exist.
 Thats why I named it ANIME-Neural-Network :)